rajeshwaran-k/ns-interview-express/readme.md

 npx ts-node src/index.ts
 ```

-- Application will be running in port 3000
+- Application will be running on port 3000
 - Import `postman-sample-request.json` into your Postman application (Avaialble in this repo).You will be able to see sample requests for login, signup and upload.

 > [!NOTE]